Ritsuko Okazaki: Early life

 Okazaki was born in Hashima Island, Nagasaki Prefecture on December 29, 1959.
 She was born left-handed.
 During her childhood, she was forced by her mother to use her right hand.
 However, after hearing that it was bad to force her to use her right hand, her mother quickly advised her to use her natural hand.
 During her school days, she spent time in the bakery where she worked part-time, and practiced with her band, Eleanor.
 She was then in charge of the chorus and piano.

 Career

 Okazaki made her debut as a singer-songwriter in 1993.
 During the nineties, she continued singing and also wrote songs for various voice actors.
-As she became more involved with anime she composed songs for Wedding Peach, Fruits Basket, Princess Tutu, Symphonic Rain, Say "I love you.", and Love Hina.
-She formed the duo, Melocure in 2002 with singer-songwriter Megumi Hinata.
+As she became more involved with anime she composed songs for Wedding Peach, Fruits Basket, Princess Tutu, Symphonic Rain, and Love Hina.
+She formed the duo Melocure in 2002 with singer-songwriter Megumi Hinata.

 In the following two years, the duo released several singles and an album, Melodic Hard Cure.
 Okazaki also produced songs during these years for artists such as Megumi Hayashibara, Mayumi Iizuka, and Yui Horie.
 According to her fans, the lyrics of Okazaki's songs are characterized by poetic imagery, depth of emotion, gentle optimism and simplicity.